 const fileContent = fs.readFileSync(filePath, "utf-8");

-is the unique identifier for each markdown file.
+articlesDirectoryis the folder containing all your markdown files.slugis the unique identifier for each markdown file.

 2. Parsing Frontmatter